 It is a question of survival for the middle market to be able to adjust fast.

-The formula for corporate resilience is relatively complicated: while financial discipline is essential, cost-cutting typically comes at the cost of performance and organizational flexibility.
+The formula for corporate resilience is relatively complicated: while financial discipline is essential, cost-cutting typically comes at the cost of performance, organizational flexibility.
 Robotic Process Automation (RPA) and Machine Learning come into play since adaptability necessitates both cost efficiency and operational efficiency.

 Furthermore, it compares data to current systems, adding an extra degree of security that staff cannot duplicate without time-consuming manual searches.